tweag/python-monorepo-example/2018-08-22-capabilities-via.md

 capabilities.
 Here is an excellent [blog post][three-layer-cake] from Matt Parsons which takes this aspect to heart.

-Capabilities-via is a library about these capabilities.
+Capability is a library about these capabilities.

 [readert]: https://www.fpcomplete.com/blog/2017/06/readert-design-pattern
 [three-layer-cake]: http://www.parsonsmatt.org/2018/03/22/three_layer_haskell_cake.html